-Applications for admission to the University and audition forms for the BA (Dance) degree may be obtained from the Prospective Student Office at the University.
-Application for general admission to the University must be received by the Registrar's Office by April 1.
-Audition forms for the BA (Dance) degree must be received by the Student Advisor BA (Dance) (Contemporary and Ballet) by April 1
+Applications for admission to the University and audition forms for the BA (Dance) degree may be obtained from the Faculty Advisor or www.fff.ucalgary.ca.

+Application for general admission to the University must be received by the Admissions Office by March 1.
+Audition forms for the BA (Dance) degree must be received by the Student Advisor BA (Dance) (Contemporary and Ballet) by April 1.